adinabo/skincare_journal/README.md

 - **User Notifications:** Add reminders for skincare routines and product usage.
 - **Enhanced User Profiles:** Allow users to add more details to their profiles, like skin concerns and goals.
-- **Improved UI/UX:** While I am generally satisfied with the app's appearance, I feel that the interface looks and feels a bit outdated once users log in.
+- **Improved UI/UX:** While I am generally satisfied with the appearance, I feel that the interface looks and feels a bit outdated once users log in.

 ## Credits
 - Newcastle College for support